IEOR140-T5/Project2/README.md

 completed in the method toDestination().
 After overriding the equals method to determine if two points have the exact same coordinates, we implemented our algorithm to navigate to a specificed set of coordinates.
 Part of our algorithm is done in the method newHeading(). newHeading returns a direction between [0 ..
 3].
 We chose to represent our coordinates as numbers between [0..3] inclusive.
 Once newHeading returns the direction, we implement the correct turnRate.

+*** Our file was downloaded and pulled from the Steam/IEOR140 directory in the beginning of the semester, we were unaware that it was a portion of the previous semesters solution file.
+   With that being said, a good portion of the code is modified and implemented in our own logic and algorithms. ***